re-l/re-dell-idrac-8-c4130/README.md

 Test it by sshing to `root@192.168.0.120`, using default password `calvin`, executing `su`, entering `user1234`.

-6) *We recommend rebooting the iDRAC here once root access has been confirmed, as the exploit's payload will be forking a bunch of stuff continuously in the background until you reap its process.*

-7) *Copy the provided [ThermalConfig.txt](/persmod/ThermalConfig.txt) and [platcfgfld.txt](/persmod/platcfgfld.txt) files to the `/flash/data0/persmod/` directory, then reboot the iDRAC by issuing e.g., `racadm racreset`.
+5) *Copy the provided [ThermalConfig.txt](/persmod/ThermalConfig.txt) and [platcfgfld.txt](/persmod/platcfgfld.txt) files to the `/flash/data0/persmod/` directory, then reboot the iDRAC by issuing e.g., `racadm racreset`.
 If the `persmod` directory does not exist, simply create it with `mkdir /flash/data0/persmod/`.*

 *Once the iDRAC has rebooted, you can verify that the fix has been applied by looking at the early logs from the iDRAC, or simply that the correct symlinks have been automatically created on startup:*